ender-js/Ender/README.md

     $ ender async domready qwery underscore

-Each package is then loaded using script.js's "new school" style of loading, which you can later hook into ender's ready method -- this will let you know when you can start using your libary :D
+Each package is then loaded using script.js's "new school" style of loading and given a special 'ender' event which you can later hook into by using Ender's <code>ready</code> method -- check it out below:

     $.ready('ender', function() {
       //all ender packages have loaded async...